jordanbean-msft/WhatTheHack/xxx-LogicApps/Coach/Solution-03.md

 ### Testing

-1. Test the `json` workflow by sending a message to the `json-topic` topic and ensure that the message is received by the `storage` and `sql` workflows.
+1. Test the `json` workflow by sending a `HTTP POST` to the endpoint and ensure that the message is received by the `storage` and `sql` workflows.
 Ensure that the message is saved to the `files` Blob container and the `Orders` table in the SQL database.

 ## Troubleshooting